 Parameter Description URL address A URL address, a part of URL address, or a keyword.
-Match with template Select a value from the drop-down list.
-Full: The request address should exactly match the value specified in the field above.
+Match with template Full: The request address should exactly match the value specified in the field above.
 Begin: The request address should begin with the value specified in the field above.
 End: The request address should end with the value specified in the field above.
 Partly: The request address should contain the value specified in the field above in any part of it.